 Commercial Air Service

-Starting December 1st, Mammoth/Yosemite (MMH) will have daily commercial flights to/from Los Angeles (LAX).
-Daily flights from San Francisco AND Denver (DEN) on United Airlines begin December 19th, 2018.
-This will make Bishop and Mammoth Lakes one stop away from over 60 cities in the United States!
+Starting December 1st, 2018, Mammoth/Yosemite (MMH) started daily commercial flights to/from Los Angeles (LAX).
+Daily flights from San Francisco AND Denver (DEN) on United Airlines began December 19th, 2018.
+This makes Bishop and Mammoth Lakes one stop away from over 60 cities in the United States!

-Beginning December 20th, JetsuiteX makes quick trips even more affordable, with SoCal flights to Burbank and Orange County.
+Beginning December 20, 2018, JetsuiteX made quick trips even more affordable, with SoCal flights to Burbank and Orange County.
 Fares to Bishop via Mammoth Yosemite airport start from $79 one way!

 Make sure to look at our Air Service page for more information.

 Here is some more helpful information about air travel in the area: